QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/ssl-tls.md

 SSL and TLS are cryptographic 🔒 protocols used to securely transfer data.
 They are used to secure many protocols such as HTTP <small>(HTTPS)</small>, SMTP <small>(SMTPS)</small>, FTP <small>(FTPS)</small>... that were sending data as plaintext 🔥.

 SSL <small>(1.0, 2.0, and 3.0)</small> is deprecated over the more secure TLS.
 TLS versions 1.0, and 1.1 are deprecated too, while 1.2 is mostly used for backward-compatability, and 1.3 is the current recommended version.

+SSL is often used interchangeably with TLS, even if they are different.
 </div><div>

 **Cryptography** 🔑: SSL/TLS use an [asymmetric algorithm](/cybersecurity/cryptography/algorithms/asymmetric/index.md) to exchange a temporary [symmetric](/cybersecurity/cryptography/algorithms/symmetric/index.md) key that they will use to exchange messages.